 - 2 Tablespoons butter

 - 1/2 teaspoon fine sea salt, plus more to taste

 - 4 cups chicken or vegetable broth

-- 2 Tbsp. finely chopped parsley or chives for garnish, optional
+- 2 Tablespoons finely chopped parsley or chives for garnish, optional

-- In a large pot over medium heat, melt butter.
-Add onions and salt.
-Cook, stirring occasionally and adjusting heat so onions are cooking but not browning, until onions look starchy and a bit creamy, about 5 minutes.
-Add garlic and cook until fragrant, about 1 minute.
+- In a large pot over medium heat, melt the butter.
+Add the onions and salt.
+Cook, stirring occasionally and adjusting the heat so the onions are cooking but not browning, until the onions look starchy and a bit creamy, about 5 minutes.
+Add the garlic and cook until fragrant, about 1 minute.

-- Add cauliflower, stir to combine, cover and cook 3 minutes.
-Add broth, bring to a boil, reduce heat to maintain a steady simmer and cook until cauliflower is very tender, about 10 minutes.
+- Add the cauliflower, stir to combine, cover and cook 3 minutes.
+Add the broth, bring to a boil, and reduce the heat to maintain a steady simmer.
+Cook until the cauliflower is very tender, about 10 minutes.

-- Purée soup with a hand-held blender.
-Or, whirl in batches in a blender or food processor until smooth (place a kitchen towel over blender to prevent potential burns).
+- Purée the soup with a hand-held blender.
+Or, whirl in batches in a blender or food processor until smooth (place a kitchen towel over the blender to prevent potential burns).

-- Add cream and cook over medium-low heat until hot.
+- Add the cream and cook over medium-low heat until the soup is nice and hot.

-Serve soup hot, with a sprinkle of parsley or chives, if you like.
+Serve the soup hot, with a sprinkle of parsley or chives, if you like.